-In March 2016, the FASB issued ASU 2016-01, Financial Instruments - Overall (Sub Topic 825-10), which addresses certain aspects of the recognition, measurement, presentation, and disclosure of financial instruments.
-The guidance will, among other things, require equity method investments (except those accounted for under the equity method of accounting or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income.
+In January 2016, the FASB issued ASU 2016-01, Financial Instruments - Overall (Sub Topic 825-10), which addresses certain aspects of the recognition, measurement, presentation, and disclosure of financial instruments.
+The guidance will, among other things, require equity investments (except those accounted for under the equity method of accounting or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income.
 The standard will be effective for the first interim period within annual reporting periods beginning after December 15, 2017, and early adoption is permitted for only limited aspects of such guidance.
-The Company is currently reviewing this standard to determine the method of adoption and to assess the impact on its future consolidated financial statements.
+The Company plans to adopt this ASU on January 1, 2018, and is currently reviewing this standard to assess the impact on its future consolidated financial statements.